juanbkm/donor2019/content/stories/raising-the-quality-of-urban-service-delivery.md

 {{< dr-yt video="ofDO_jRtuF0" title="The Importance of Policy in Alleviating Urban Poverty" cover="cover-yt-importance-of-policy-alleviating-urban-poverty.jpg" >}}

 The policy-based loan also helped helped Rajasthan establish a new corporatized entity─the Jaipur Water Supply and Sewerage Board (JWSSB).
 The JWSSB is an independent utility that manages water supply and sewerage services in Jaipur, the capital of Rajasthan.
-Before its establishment,water supply and sewage management services were handled by multiple agencies, such as the Jaipur Municipal Corporation, Jaipur Development Authority, the Public Health and Engineering Board, and the Rajasthan Housing Board.
+Before its establishment, water supply and sewage management services were handled by multiple agencies, such as the Jaipur Municipal Corporation, Jaipur Development Authority, the Public Health and Engineering Board, and the Rajasthan Housing Board.

 The project’s outcomes were bolstered by a sanitation grant from the [Bill & Melinda Gates Foundation (BMGF)]({{< ref "bill-melinda-gates-foundation.md" >}}).
 The BMGF grant is providing low-income families in the towns of Khandela, Lalsot, and Phulera with innovative sanitation improvements, including septage management.
 The grant was also used to develop the Fecal Sludge and Septage Management guidelines for urban local bodies in the State, which the government has approved.